The Winding Way

-The Winding Way is the forthcoming third studio album by Australian indie blues rock band, The Teskey Brothers.
-The album was announced on 14 February 2023 and is scheduled for release on 16 June 2023.
+The Winding Way is the third studio album by Australian indie blues rock band, the Teskey Brothers, released on 16 June 2023.
+The album was announced on 14 February 2023 alongside the release of the second single "Oceans of Emotions".

 The album was recorded in Sydney with producer Eric J Dubowsky.
 About the collaboration, Sam Teskey said, "We didn't want to go for a producer that was too close to our genre, we just wanted to branch out a bit and try to explore someone who was a bit down a different avenue."

+At the 2023 ARIA Music Awards, the album was nominated for Album of the Year, Best Blues & Roots Album, Best Group and Best Engineered Release.

+The album won Best Record at the 2024 Rolling Stone Australia Awards.

+At the AIR Awards of 2024, the album was nominated for Best Independent Blues and Roots Album or EP while the album was nominated for Independent Marketing Team of the Year.